Ram-Rod6198/TheIsleGameMinimap/README.md

 ## Troubleshooting
 - **OCR Errors**: If coordinates are not recognized correctly, try enabling **Convert to B/W** or adjusting the screenshot region.
-- **Incorrect Map Positioning**: Ensure the correct map image is being used and is properly scaled.
-- **Permission Errors**: Run the script with administrator privileges if encountering access issues.

 ## License
 This project is open-source under the MIT License.